NL2Plan: Robust LLM-Driven Planning from Minimal Text Descriptions: Background

 \subsection{Prompting Large Language Models}

 LLMs are commonly controlled via descriptive inputs, so"-called \emph{prompts} \cite{gpt3}.
-Various techniques have been developed to improve these prompts and thereby increase the quality of LLM responses.
-We mainly use two: few-shot prompting \cite{gpt3} and chain-of-thought reasoning \cite{chainofthought}.

-Few-shot prompting entails adding examples of the desired behavior to the prompt and has been shown to allow LLMs to adapt to various tasks without fine-tuning \cite{gpt3}.
-In NL2Plan, each step uses either one or three examples, so-called \emph{one-shot} and \emph{three-shot} prompting respectively.

-Chain-of-thought reasoning (CoT) encourages the LLM to reason about its response and to analyze the task step by step, leading to improvements in most tasks for larger LLMs.
-This can be done either through few-shot examples or as a part of the instructions \cite{chainofthought, ZeroShotChainOfThought}.
-We use CoT reasoning for all prompts in NL2Plan.
+We present the prompting techniques used in \name. \emph{Few-shot prompting} entails adding examples of the desired behavior to the prompt and has been shown to allow LLMs to adapt to various tasks without fine-tuning \cite{gpt3}. \emph{Chain-of-thought reasoning} (CoT) encourages the LLM to reason and to analyze the task step by step, leading to improvements even without examples \cite{chainofthought, ZeroShotChainOfThought}.

-Schemas for the prompts used can be found in Appendix~\ref{app:promptSchemas}.
-We developed these using GPT-4-1106-preview, a somewhat different LLM than the one used for evaluation (default GPT-4), and a non"-testing domain, Logistics \cite{logistics}.